hadi-sze/water-consumption-prediction-in-time-series-data/README.md

 📊 Water Consumption Prediction using Regression Models

-This repository focuses on building and evaluating regression-based machine learning models to predict water consumption.
+This repository focuses on building and evaluating regression-based machine learning models to predict water consumption in urban centers.
 With the increasing global demand for water resources, accurate forecasting plays a critical role in sustainable water management, planning, and policy-making.

 🔎 Key Features